klmmmv/thesis/chap2.md

 The strong emphasis on the subjects and the communication between them, has changed the paradigm of how to think of business processes.

-[^eu-procedure]: The ordinary legaslative procedure of the EU for evaluating a statute: http://www.europarl.europa.eu/external/appendix/legislativeprocedure/europarl_ordinarylegislativeprocedure_howitworks_en.pdf;
+[^eu-procedure]: The ordinary legislative procedure of the EU for evaluating a statute: http://www.europarl.europa.eu/external/appendix/legislativeprocedure/europarl_ordinarylegislativeprocedure_howitworks_en.pdf;
 accessed on 02.02.2018; the process has been shortened for reasons of simplicity.
 In real world scenarios there are two additional rehearsals of the proposal, done by the council and the parliament.